Jonathannilsson90/Ajax-request-project/README.md

 This site takes in one ajax-request in order to find dishes that could intrest you in any form of cooking, will it be desserts or sides, whatever your tastebuds decides.

 ---
-## All credit goes to for their helpful and educational API.
+## All credit goes to ThemealDB for their helpful and educational API.

 Vist their site by clicking the link below: